 2. In a letter from April 12, 1826 from Benjamin West, Jr. and Raphael West to J. W. Taylor, Speaker of the House of Representatives, they offered the painting as “Antiochus and Stratonice” (no. 23) to the government of the United States for purchase.
 The letter is printed in Index to the Reports and Communications made by the Executive Departments of the Government to the House of Representatives.
 Second Session of the 19th Congress, 1826.
 Doc.
 No. 8.
 On December 11, 1826, J. W. Taylor presents the letter to the House.
 On December 19, 1826, the letter is referred to the Committee on the Library.
 On February 24, 1827, Mr. Everett of the Committee on the Library “made a verbal report… adverse to the request.”
 The letter was tabled and offer rejected.
 Journal of the House of Representative of the United States, Second Session of the Nineteenth Congress, 1826.
 38, 73, 328.

-3. “Hayes” is listed as the buyer in annotated sales catalogues at the Getty Research Institute.
+3. “Hayes” is listed as the buyer in annotated sales catalogues at the Getty Research Institute, Provenance Index Sales Files.
 Annotations on the same catalogue for lot 127 lists “Hayes Charlotte Street” as the buyer, likely the same buyer of 1987.4.

 7. Ownership history from James through Ray L. Murphy according to von Effra and Staley, 1986, no. 15.